Harmonic Knots: The harmonic knots

 \section{The harmonic knots ${\H(a,b,c)}$}

 We shall first show some properties of the plane Chebyshev curves $x=T_a(t), \, y=T_b(t)$.
-We shall need the following result proved in \cite{KP3}: \begin{proposition} Let $a $ and $b$ be coprime integers.
+The following result is proved in \cite{KP3}. \begin{proposition} Let $a $ and $b$ be coprime integers.
 The $\frac 12 (a-1)(b-1)$ double points of the Chebyshev curve $x= T_a(t), y= T_b(t)$ are obtained for the parameter pairs

-where $h,k$ are positive integers such that $ \Frac ka + \Frac hb < 1.$ \end{proposition} Using the symmetries of Chebyshev polynomials, we see that this set of parameters is symmetrical about the origin.
-Let us define a right twist as in Figure 4(a) and a left twist as in Figure 4(b); this notion depends on the choice of the coordinate axes.
+where $h,k$ are positive integers such that $ \Frac ka + \Frac hb < 1.$ \end{proposition} Let us define a right twist and a left twist as in Figure \ref{fig:right-left}; this notion depends on the choice of the coordinate axes.